masternotions/masternotions.github.io/README.md

 ## Greenwald Porn Research

 So far, just a bunch of source material.
 Send me anything you have and I'll add it.
 You want edit access?
-You got it..
+You got it.

 ### Videos